 Federal Council cuts funding for development cooperation

-Today, the Federal Council made the decision on aid to Ukraine that has been expected for months: CHF 5 billion is to be made available for this purpose over the next twelve years.
-However, it failed to mention that Switzerland's tried and tested development cooperation would be cut short in the process.
+Today, the Federal Council made the decision on aid to Ukraine that has been awaited for months: CHF 5 billion is to be made available for this purpose over the next twelve years.
+However, it failed to mention that Switzerland’s tried and tested development cooperation would be cut short in the process.
 From 2025, Ukraine would receive more money than all bilateral SDC programs in sub-Saharan Africa combined.

 Federal Council ignores consultation